anuroopps2001/docker/README.md

 ✅ Data in PVC lives beyond pod lifecycle — until PVC is deleted.
 ✅ Container runtimes create mount paths if missing.
 ✅ Always match volumeMount.name and volumes.name.

+In Kubernetes, mounts are defined under two sections:

+volumes: (defines the source)

+volumeMounts: (defines where inside the container)